-In 1989, Chili Rose discovered her passion for jewelry making.
-With an obsession for beads and a love of the Southwest sensibility, Adonnah combined detailed pattern and texture and ultimately created a modern style of beaded jewelry.
+In 1989, Adonnah discovered her passion for jewelry making.
+With an obsession for beads and a love of the Southwest sensibility, she combined detailed patterns with texture and ultimately created a modern style of beaded jewelry.

 Bead weaving is a slow and precise process.
 The art is found within the relationship between color, texture, size, and finish of various beads.
 Many of her designs can take days to perfect once the initial design has been established.

 Adonnah has designed and manufactured more than 25 unique sterling silver clasps which sets Chili Rose in a category of its own.

 “What makes my work sounique is the dimensional beading process I created in 1990.
 Up until then, bead weaving was an American Indian specialty that used single size beads to create a flat surface.